 The rgbalpha plotting style assumes that each pixel of input data contains an alpha value in the range [0:255].
 A pixel with alpha = 0 is purely transparent and does not alter the underlying contents of the plot.
 A pixel with alpha = 255 is purely opaque.
 All terminal types can handle these two extreme cases.
 A pixel with 0 < alpha < 255 is partially transparent.
-Only a few terminal types can handle this correctly; other terminals will approximate this by treating alpha as being either 0 or 255.
+Terminal types that do not support partial transparency will round this value to 0 or 255.